GENI-NSF/geni-tools/CONTRIBUTING.md

 Omni users may raise issues or get announcements on the general [GENI Users mailing list](https://groups.google.com/forum/#!forum/geni-users).

 ## Tracking Issues
-GCF / geni-tools has numerous existing tickets on our old Trac system: http://trac.gpolab.bbn.com/gcf.
+GCF / geni-tools has numerous existing tickets on [GitHub](https://github.com/GENI-NSF/geni-tools/issues) and our old Trac system: http://trac.gpolab.bbn.com/gcf.
 Look there first to see if the issue is known, or if there are comments on a suggested solution.

 ## Guidelines
- - geni-nsf projects use the branching model found at http://nvie.com/posts/a-successful-git-branching-model/
+ - GENI-NSF projects use the branching model found at http://nvie.com/posts/a-successful-git-branching-model/
   - All work happens in issue-specific branches off of the `develop` branch, and then is merged back into `develop` using `merge --no-ff`.